 Discover how you can make an easy hummingbird food recipe.
 The ingredients are just water and sugar.
 But it’s not as simple as filling the feeder.
 You’ll need to follow a few tips to make sure there’s nothing added that’s harmful to the birds such as red dye.

 If your diet consists of nothing but hummingbird food, you’ll likely have lots of cavities.
 You’ll also become overweight, diabetic and prone to mood swings.

 You see, hummingbirds are the ultimate sugar junkies.
 Yet they have such petite, slender figures.
 That’s because hummingbirds have one of the fastest metabolisms on the planet.

 In fact, the ruby-throated hummingbird is thought to have the highest rate of metabolism.
 They can flap their wings over 70 times per second.
 And their pulse would induce a heart attack in a human in seconds: over 1,000 beats per minute.

 But before you envy the metabolic rate of the hummingbird, consider this.
 Let’s say you weigh 100 pounds.
 If your metabolism equals that of a hummingbird, you would need to eat up to 300 pounds of sugar a day.

 The next best thing to eating like a hummingbird is learning how to make hummingbird food.
-Hummingbird food recipes are simple.
-Within a short time of learning how to make hummingbird food, your backyard will be an oasis for these frenetic miniature winged miracles.
+Within a short time of learning how to make homemade hummingbird food, your backyard will be an oasis for these frenetic miniature winged miracles.